Most future-referring verbs convey more than just future meaning

 5. Unilateral Plans

 I see these as differing from arrangements in not being made cooperatively with someone else.
-The planner may be the speaker or somebody else.
-The planned event may be single, or repeated within a timetable or suchlike.
-Single events need will if the subject of the verb has no responsibility for the organization, as in these examples:
+The planned event may be single or repeated within a timetable or suchlike, and the planner may or may not be the subject of the verb.
+Single events not planned by the verb subject tend to have will, as in these examples:

 (j) Drinks will be sold during the interval.